FuelLabs/fuels-ts/apps/docs/src/guide/types/address.md

 <<< @/../../docs-snippets/src/guide/types/address.test.ts#address-2{ts:line-numbers}

+> [!NOTE] Note
+> The `bech32Address` is now deprecated.
+Hexadecimal will be the only address format from this point onward.

 ### From a Public Key

 To create an [`Address`](../../api/Address/Address.md) from a public key, use the following code snippet: